Let’s start with a couple of givens. Any time I channel surf by “Jackie Brown” I stop. It is Tarantino’s best film. Still.

 Tarantino, breaking with the rest of Hollywood, which is kowtowing to the Chinese market and Chinese money?
 Is that why he did it?

-That “ending” is worth its own “top ten” all by itself, but I’ll leave that where it is.
+That “ending” is worth its own “ten things I hated” all by itself, but I’ll leave that where it is.
 I dare say a BIG chunk of the audience seeing “Once Upon a Time…” won’t know much about the Manson Family (putting Lena Dunham in there seems so…apt) and Tate-LaBianca murders, and won’t be curious enough to learn the truth.
 Hollywood has always bastardized history, but I am NOT a fan of “Inglourious Basterdized” history.
 At all.
 In an era of fake news, burlesque fake history like this not quite the assault on the facts as proven that say “J.F.K.” was.
 But it doesn’t help.